Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 {{% callout info %}}
 <details>
 <summary>Proof</summary>
-From <b>Lemma SE1</b> we know that if all characters are not represnted exactly once, then there will be $0$ permutations covered.
+From <b>Lemma SE1</b> we know that if all characters are not represented exactly once, then there will be $0$ permutations covered.
 As such, let us now consider what happens when all characters are covered exactly one time, and thus a permutation is covered.
 </br>
 Assume that our string $s$ covers at least two distinct permutations $p_1$ and $p_2$ where $p_1\neq p_2$.
 However, since $s$ covers the permutations we know that
 $$